aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/December 2020.md

 - [ ] What is the relation between Law Ministry & Election Commission of India ?
 - [ ] Does Modal Code of Conduct has any statutory backing ?
 From which articles of the constitution does ECI draw its powers to implement MCC ?
 - [ ] Who is the authority of District Child Protection Units ?
 What is the hierarchy of NCPCR from top to the ground level ?
 What is the realtion of Women & Child Welfare Ministry with NCPCR ?
-- [ ]  #data : Operation Muskaan ? in AP, 25k children of different states were rescued

 - [ ]  #interview : Do reservations have to be followed in professors recrutiment at IITs considering the lack of adequate numbers of PHDs ?
 - [ ]  What is the difference bw OCI cardholders & NRIs ?
 - [ ]  What are the differences between various types of vaccines ? (ex: m-RNA etc.)